MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-ml-readme.md

 ### Prerequisites

-- Python 3.6 later is required to use this package.
+- Python 3.6 or later is required to use this package.
 - You must have an [Azure subscription][azure_subscription].
 - An [Azure Machine Learning Workspace][workspace].